coldplayz/neyo-task-management/README.md

 There's also a generic `apiEvent` event that is emitted after a request to the sanity check endpoint (`/`).

+Subscribe to any of these events onbthe clients to get updates, with some support for connection recovery.

 ## API Endpoints